andgordio/mockupless/docs/Courses/LayoutBasics/Core/nesting.md

 ![](./../media/collapsing-5811f72a-cf86-4749-b237-a9a8bb28ffb5.png)

 Prototypes get big pretty fast.
-The habit of creating the sections using commenting and collapsing the sections, that you currently don’t work with, can save you a lot of time navigating the code even in relatively small prototypes.
+The habits of creating the sections using commenting and collapsing the sections that you currently don’t work with, can save you a lot of time navigating the code even in relatively small prototypes.

 ## Practice